Rish001/Kaggle/README.md

 ## My solution

 I modelled the problem as one of **assignment problem** in which **warehouses** serve as **sources** & **Delivery location** as **destinations**
+No. of warehouses in the order of 1000
+No. of drones in the order of 100
+No. of orders in the order of 10000

 ### Optimisation objective:
 Minimise total path cost of drones

 ## Algorithm Used:
 Minimum cost flow algorithm in networks

+## problem size